Nationwide immunisation drive begins

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Command and Operation Center (NCOC) on Wednesday simultaneously initiated the national immunisation drive against coronavirus across the country with all federating units, including that of AJK and GB.
+ISLAMABAD: The National Command and Operation Center (NCOC) on Wednesday simultaneously initiated national immunisation drive against coronavirus across the country with all federating units including that of AJK and GB.

 The NCOC held the inaugural ceremony of national COVID immunisation programme with Federal Minister for Planning, Development and Special Initiatives Asad Umar in chair, flanked by National Coordinator NCOC Lieutenant General Hamood Uz Zaman Khan.